Dart-Code/Dart-Code/README.md

 This extension reports some analytics such as:

 - Extension load and analysis times
+- Version numbers for the Dart/Flutter extensions and SDKs
-- Whether you have disabled some settings (such as showing TODOs in Problems Window or Closing Labels)
+- The values of some settings (such as Flutter UI Guidelines and Format-on-Save)
-- Frequency of use of features like Hot Reload, Hot Restart and Open Observatory
+- Frequency of use of features like Hot Reload and Hot Restart
-- Crashes in the Dart analysis server
-- Platform and Dart/Flutter SDK versions

-Reporting can be disabled via the [`dart.allowAnalytics` setting](https://dartcode.org/docs/settings/#dartallowanalytics).
+Reporting can be disabled via VS Code's standard **Telemtry: Telemetry Level** setting.

 ## Release Notes